 Known limitations

 Sadly, there's no pretty solution to this problem.
-Even if you use Unicode normalization, you can still encounter this issue, so it's only a partial fix that annoyingly duplicates the password in memory.
-Confusingly, there are also multiple forms of normalization, with different organisations not agreeing on which one developers should use.
+Even if you use Unicode normalization, you can encounter this issue, so it's only a partial fix that annoyingly duplicates the password in memory.
+Confusingly, there are also multiple forms of normalization, with different organisations on which one developers should use.

 Kryptor currently only has sender authentication with a single recipient or if all recipients are honest.
 When sending a file to multiple recipients, if any are malicious or have had their private key compromised, they can create a new file that looks like it came from the original sender.